leanprover/lean4-cli/README.md

 Use one of the following for the `<tag>` in the dependency source `Source.git "https://github.com/mhuisi/lean4-cli.git" "<tag>"`:
 - `main` if you want to stay in sync with Lean 4 milestone releases.
 The `main` branch will contain a working version of lean4-cli for the most recent Lean 4 milestone.
 - `nightly` if you want to stay in sync with Lean 4 nightly releases.
 The `nightly` branch will contain a working version of lean4-cli for the most recent Lean 4 nightly build.
-- One of the specific release tags if you want to pin a specific version, e.g. `v1.0.0-lv4.0.0-m4` for the current release for the 4th Lean 4 milestone release or `v1.0.0-lnightly-2022-05-21` for the current release for the Lean 4 nightly version from 2022-05-21.
+- One of the specific release tags if you want to pin a specific version, e.g. `v1.0.0-lv4.0.0-m4` for v1.0.0 for the 4th Lean 4 milestone release or `v1.0.0-lnightly-2022-05-21` for v1.0.0 for the Lean 4 nightly version from 2022-05-21.
 Only nightlies where lean4-cli broke will receive a release tag.
-Please avoid using specific commit hashes since these are not guaranteed to remain static.

 ### Configuration
 Commands are configured with a lightweight DSL.
 The following declarations define a command `exampleCmd` with two subcommands `installCmd` and `testCmd`. `runExampleCmd` denotes a handler that is called when the command is run and is described further down below in the **Command Handlers** subsection.